Home / Enter a keyword / Contact

 Alteo, a world leader in producing alumina (an aluminum oxide used in aluminum production), has its historic headquarters in Gardanne since 1894.
 Alteo is located a short distance form the Centrale de Provence as the production of aluminum is energy intensive.
 However, France having no bauxite reserves (a sedimentary rock with a high aluminium content), it is imported from Guinea.
 Gardanne, Bouches-du-Rhône, Provence-Alpes-Côte d'Azur, France.

-The Centrale de Provence is a coal-fired power station.
-It has a capacity to produce 150 MW of electricity.
+The Centrale de Provence was a coal-fired power station.
 Between the late 2010s to early 2020s, it was converted to burn biomass instead of coal.
 France had set a goal of closing all its coal-fired power plants by 2022 for environmental reasons.
+It has a capacity to produce 150 MW of electricity.
 The chimney, with a height of 297 meters, is the tallest in France (as of 2019).
 Gardanne, Bouches-du-Rhône, Provence-Alpes-Côte d'Azur, France.